Agonn/Ruby/README.md

 # Ruby
 Sales managing application

-Application that has databse and accepts user input for daily sales and expenses.
+Application that has database and accepts user input for daily sales and expenses.

 http://i.imgur.com/bCyhHiE.png